 For the blithe spirit of Parsi theatre.
 Pineapple and coconut-cream, a little coriander, chai syrup and lime juice.
 Garnished with coconut flakes.
 Sweet and frothy.

 Mint is clapped in the hands and rolled, then churned with pineapple, lime and bitter syrup.

 The glamorous sort of drink that cannot be missed at talkie-star’s parties.
 Fizz of Spumante and a touch of fruit liqueur with cardamon, thyme and black pepper warmth.

-Smoky affair kindled from potent mix of two coveted whiskies (Johnnie Walker Black Label and Ardbeg), spiced Dishoom Chai tincture, sweet vermouth and dashes of Bénédictine.
+Smoky affair kindled from potent mix of two coveted whiskies (smooth Johnnie Walker Black and peaty Laphroaig), spiced Dishoom Chai tincture, sweet vermouth and dashes of Bénédictine.
 Delicious, dramatic, intense.

 Named for the 1940s films which featured actress-and-star Fearless Nadia, who captivated Bombay.
 Classic mix of Cointreau, cranberry and Finlandia vodka with chilli and lime shrub to induce deliciousness, flamboyance and swashbuckling.